AxelFougues/ZINC-public-resources/README.md

 It features modernized NFC tools specifically designed for cyborgs.
 ZINC also includes biomagnet features most of which work in tandem with the LODESTONE haptic devices that can be made DIY or ordered online.
+### Goals
+ - To create a user-friendly platform and a sufficient audience to allow cool experiments in implant-based AR/VR, gaming, performance tests/comparison, and accessories.
+ - To provide specific tools needed in the community but not available in mainstream apps.
+ - To educate and promote innovation.

 # 🧾This repo contains